n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 # Watchdog for Windows

-### Download file here:
+### Download the file here:
 <a href="/doc2/fileshare/Watchdog.exe" download>Watchdog Download</a>

 ## Folder configuration

 First configure the following folders:

-* Read folder → documents that are exported to DOC2 are uploaded here
+* Read folder → documents that are exported to DOC² are uploaded here
 * Error folder → documents that ran into an error during the export are saved here
 * Processed folder → successfully processed documents are stored here